4 Stages of BIM Process in Building Construction

 – Standardization: Establish universal guidelines for the use of the software.
 Ensure a process flow for data interchange, archiving, and updating in real-time to prevent the loss of important information.

-The high-level digital model created during the design stage can also serve as a foundation during the operations and maintenance stage.
-The recommended practice is to update the model using the building data from this one and include operations and maintenance for the facility.
+The high-level digital model created during the design stage can also serve as a foundation during the facility operations and maintenance stage.
+The recommended BIM process is to update the model using the building data from this one and include operations and maintenance for the facility.

 The following variables affect whether the high levels design model may be used for facility operations and maintenance:

 - What components were included in the model during the design stage?

 - Was the digital model consistently updated with the most recent and correct data?

 - Was it simple for all parties with access rights to the digital model to retrieve data?

 A facilities manager has access to the model once construction is finished, which is essentially an enhancement above as-built drawings and displays all of the building’s features and systems.

 It is applicable to finish asset operations and facility maintenance.
 Future cost-effective renovation or efficient deconstruction projects can also use data.

 The requirements and structures of each organization vary, and the actions carried out during these phases may change to meet those requirements.
 The success of will primarily depend on the readiness and capacity of the current organization.